Villiger 39 St Josephs University

 DAs: I'm willing to vote on any DA scenario that has uniqueness, link, and impact.
 Unique case specific DAs will go very well in front of me.

 CPs: I believe that CPs should test how plan texts are written so I'm pretty much ok with any kind of CP.
 I will evaluate and may vote on CP theory but I don't automatically vote down any abusive CPs.
 CPs must have competition in some way, usually through a net benefit.
-I enjoy arguments about how CP solves better than case.

 Fw: Reading fw against a K aff works as long as you win the flow.
+Most of the time, I lean aff on Fw debates.

 T: I default to competing interpretations and drop the team.
 Can be changed.